Gingerbread Black Tea is a fun way to bring the cozy flavors of winter and Christmas to your teacup!

 A bold tea like Assam or Ceylon works best, as it holds up well against the intensity of ginger, cinnamon, and cloves.
 If you prefer a more mellow base, Darjeeling or an English Breakfast blend can also be used.

-Ginger is essential for creating the zesty, spicy kick that’s synonymous with gingerbread.
-Fresh ginger is ideal, as it releases a vibrant, aromatic flavor when simmered, but ground ginger is a convenient alternative if you’re short on time.
+I used fresh ginger, for the best flavor and it also releases a vibrant, aromatic flavor when simmered.
+However, ground ginger is a convenient alternative if don’t have fresh one.
 The amount can be adjusted to your preference, depending on how bold you want the ginger profile to be.

 Cloves add a rich, earthy spice with a hint of sweetness that ties the blend together.
 These small but potent spices are key to achieving the depth of flavor that makes this tea reminiscent of gingerbread.